Connect Studio to Code

 Review the SDK Documentation:

-This contains the Studio Software Development Kit (SDK) and CLI instructions.
+This page contains the Studio Software Development Kit (SDK) and CLI instructions.

 It might seem overwhelming, but the focus is on pulling your tokens into your local file system via the CLI.